LeonardoCardoso/Link-Preview/README.md

 $ sudo apachectl restart
 ```

+Also where there is 'src/link-preview/' as part of a path of a <b>Javascript, CSS or image</b> file,
-Also where is 'src/link-preview/', you must change to the path on your server.
+you must change to the path on your server.

 Contact